 The income test

-Florida is one of many states that places a "cap" on a Medicaid recipient's income when receiving Medicaid long-term care benefits.
-If the applicant's income exceeds the cap, even by one dollar, they may not meet this requirement (there is, however, a solution to this problem - see next paragraph).
+Florida is one of many states that places an eligibility income "cap" on a Medicaid recipient's income when receiving Medicaid long-term care benefits.
+If the applicant's income exceeds the cap, even by one dollar, they may not meet this requirement (there is, however, a solution to this problem - see below).

-If there is a spouse not applying for benefits (known as the "Community Spouse"), then his or her income is not counted towards the applicant spouse's income limit.
-All figures below are as of July 1, 2017.
+If there is a spouse not applying for benefits (known as the "Community Spouse"), his or her income is not counted towards the applicant spouse's income limit.
+All figures below are as of January 1, 2018.